JasonShen-SH/clip_compress/README.md

 #### Method 2.1: SRGAN_based super resolution
-Paper referred: Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network.
+Paper referred: *Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network*.

 Note that besides artifact correction, we also need to scale the image to 224*224 as is required by CLIP's image encoder.
 We tried to combine these two processes as the SR(super-resolution) process.